 They are educators; bringing information regarding health and wellness into the community; informing residents on how to apply for available services and benefits; keeping staff up-to-date on any aging-in-place issues a resident may have.

 They are builders of the community; mediating disputes among residents; facilitating support groups within the community itself.
 They are links between community agencies and service providers and residents.
-They provide resource directories for residents, their families and community staff.
+They provide resource directories for residents, their families, and community staff.

-They are advocates for their residents within the communities they live and the larger community they live in.
+They are advocates for their residents within the communities they live in and the larger community they live in.